tc39/notes/meetings/2016-07/jul-26.md

 (Michael Saboff)

-MS: Unify the length of strings and arrays.
+MLS: Unify the length of strings and arrays.
 Strings are 2^53-1, Arrays are 2^32-1 indexed elements.
 A few APIs cross over.
 Really, browsers are all 2^31 or less.
 I don't care which way we go, but I'd like Strings and Arrays to be unified.
 Maybe we should delay this a little until we figure out how to make Arrays bigger; I originally proposed reducing everything to 2^32-1

 MF: What's the motivation?

-MS: Consistency, so they all use the same type of index.
+MLS: Consistency, so they all use the same type of index.

 AWB: There was a lot of thought that went into it.
 We increased the size of everything that we could — strings, typed arrays — and held off on Arrays for compatibility reasons.